RCGEnableBigDataDeveloper/uhg-sandbox/README.md

-# ARA-AllStars POC - Separation of data (filesystem and database)
+# POC - Separation of data (filesystem and database)

 Reverse engineered POC outlined in ARA-AllStars deck into new POC on local MapR cluster using same approach for separation of data (row and column level security)